The Vines (band): Vision Valley (2006–2007)

-2008: Melodia
+Melodia (2007–2008)

 In 2007, the Vines signed to Ivy League Records for an Australian album deal.
 The first single preceding the album Melodia was "He's a Rocker", which was released through iTunes on 3 June 2008 along with two bonus tracks.
 "MerryGoRound" was released as a follow-up single for radio airplay in Australia during August 2008.
 "MerryGoRound" only received support and backing from Triple J radio.
 "Get Out" was released as the third single from Melodia in September 2008 for radio airplay, and a music video was released to coincide with the release of "Get Out" as a single by Ivy League Records on YouTube.
 "Get Out" was featured on the in-game soundtrack of Midnight Club: Los Angeles released in late October 2008 on Xbox 360 and PlayStation 3 gaming platforms.

 In October 2008, the Vines commenced a national Australian tour in support of Melodia, playing small venues throughout Australia.
 In November 2008, the Vines were announced as being part of the line-up for the 2009 Australian Big Day Out, but the band cancelled.

-2009–2012: Future Primitive
+Future Primitive (2009–2012)

 On 14 November 2009, the Vines played at the Annandale Hotel, under the alias of the Crimes.
 They had a support slot with You Am I, playing their back catalogue and a new song from an album due in 2011.

-The Vines recorded in early 2010.
-They also played gigs that year, including a set at the Annandale Hotel on 23 June where they debuted new songs "Future Primitive", "Gimme Love", and "Black Dragon".
-They also played Splendour in the Grass on 1 August and Singfest, a Singapore music festival on 5 August.
-At the start of September, they supported Powderfinger at the first four shows of their farewell tour.